 - Trees whose roots need wide spaces.

 The roots will only grow and spread out over time if there’s enough growing space.
-Moreover, these large pots function best within the following:
+These large pots function best within the following:

 - An outdoor setting.